 Matomo will not track people using adblockers

-Typically some ad blockers will block Matomo tracker from running so Matomo will not be able to track users with ad blockers by default.
-Meanwhile the search engines and affiliates will still report clicks from users that use ad blockers.
+Typically some ad blockers will block the Matomo tracker from running so Matomo will not be able to track users with ad blockers by default.
+Meanwhile the search engines and affiliates will still report clicks even from users that use ad blockers.
 This could sometimes alone explain 5-10% of discrepancy in the data where Matomo may report less visits if your audience uses ad blockers.

 Some users may be excluded from Matomo using IP address or other ways